aredn/documentation/arednHow-toGuides/firmware_tips.rst

 |

-2. Review the **Installing AREDN® Firmware** documentation and follow the steps for the *First Install* procedure that is appropriate for your node model.
+2. Review the **Installing AREDN® Firmware** documentation and follow the steps for the install procedure that is appropriate for your node model.

 - For Ubiquiti and TP-LINK models you will be uploading the *FACTORY* firmware.
 - For Mikrotik models you will boot using the *KERNEL* file (which you rename to *rb.elf*) and then immediately apply the *SYSUPGRADE* firmware image.